-College Strategic Planning Workshops which included student representation were held with both governors and senior staff to agree the College's mission, vision and strategy.
+College Strategic Planning Workshops were held with staff, students, governors and external stakeholders to agree the College's mission, vision and strategy.
+Termly meetings of the Skills and Employer Advisory Groups are held at both campus and explore themes around curriculum development which further inform our stated priorities.